Motzkin path decompositions of functionals in noncommutative probability: Introduction

-will be defined for an arbitrary family $\{({\mathcal A}_{i}, \varphi_{i}): i\in I\}$ of noncommutative probability spaces and it plays the role of a generating set of a linear space of product functionals that includes free and boolean products.
 It is noteworthy that a similar approach can be applied to describe nonsymmetric products of functionals, like the orthogonal and s-free products.
 This is a natural consequence of the fact that the orthogonal and s-free random variables can be expressed in terms of orthogonal replicas as shown in \cite{[17]}.
 A suitable family of path-dependent subordination functionals can be defined to decompose these products according to Motzkin paths.
 The same holds for the monotone product of two functionals since in that case the tensor product realization found in \cite{[L2019]} fits well into the replica scheme.
 We only give a glimpse of these results here and present them in more detail together with Motzkin decompositions of convolutions in a separate paper to keep the lenght of this one within reasonable limits.
 It is not clear whether orthogonal replicas can be used to obtain a Motzkin decomposition of the monotone product of an arbitrary totally ordered family of functionals, but we will also show there that slightly different replicas constructed in \cite{[L2019]} can certainly be used for that purpose.

 In standard approaches to noncommutative probability the information about distributions of variables is contained in a {\it sequence} of multivariate functionals, be it moments or cumulants (of one type or another), and in both cases the whole sequence of them needs to be studied together.
 The novelty in our approach is that we have a sequence of replicas of each variable, which, by a certain duality relation, leads to a larger {\it family of path-dependent} multilinear functionals of rich combinatorial and algebraic structure which can also be studied together.
 On the combinatorial level, our approach fills the `gap' between interval partitions and noncrossing partitions of Kreweras \cite{[11]}.
 On the level of functionals, it goes even deeper since it fills the `gap' between the boolean and free products of states on the algebraic level.